tlhakhan/virtualmachine-builder/README.md

 # 📖 README
-This repo helps build virtual machines using packer on ESXi hosts.
+This repo helps build virtual machines using packer on VMware ESXi hosts.

 - [x] Build on a simple network with DHCP and DNS.
 - [x] Doesn't use TFTP server for netbooting.